Changes to Balmaha car park

 You can also read and comment through Tellme Scotland, the portal for accessing public information notices issued by local authorities across Scotland.
+Click here

 Should the TRO be approved we will post notices in the car park informing of the next steps and when charges will come into effect.

-We are aware that Loch Lomond & the Trossachs National Park Planning Authority (LLTNPA) has been discussing with communities in East Loch Lomond ways of encouraging and supporting active travel for all in the area.
+We are aware that Loch Lomond & the Trossachs National Park Planning Authority (LLTNPA) have been discussing with communities in East Loch Lomond ways of encouraging and supporting active travel for all in the area.
 We will continue to explore with LLTNPA and the local communities how the Council can support these aspirations.

-Questions from the Engagement Event
+Below are some Questions from the Engagement Event

 Are the camper van spaces for overnight parking?

-Sleeping overnight in vehicles is not permitted in Stirling Council carparks.
+Sleeping overnight in vehicles is not permitted in Stirling Council car parks.
 The proposed parking restrictions in the car park will be in line with Stirling’s other rural areas.
 At the moment this means they are operational between 8.45 am and 5.30 pm, Monday to Saturday although we are hoping to have this cover Sunday as well in Balmaha.
-Outwith these hours the car park can still be used, except for overnight sleeping, but charges will not apply.
+Out with these hours, the car park can still be used, except for overnight sleeping, but charges will not apply.

 How many spaces are there now and how many will there be?